Earn while you learn

 Are you looking for a part-time job during your time at VCU?
 You are not alone.

 According to the U.S. Census Bureau, in 2011 the majority of undergraduate college students in the U.S. (actually 72 percent, if you’re into statistics) worked during the academic year.
 VCU students are no different — many of you will work while attending school and gain real-world experience to pair with your education.

 Finding the right opportunity takes time, research, quality career documents, interviewing skills, organization and dedication.
 Luckily, VCU Career Services has a variety of resources to help in your search for that next opportunity — and dedicated career advisors who can guide you every step of the way.

 There are several reasons students might want to work while attending VCU.
-You may identify with some of the reason below or have your own set of reasons for wanting to work as a student.
+You may identify with some of the following reasons:

 - Earn money to supplement college expenses